 “Don’t you agree that is an affront to the court?” asked Rampersad, in relation to the absences.

-There was also a matter of the missing $4.6 million (US$724,000) interim award that should have been paid on October 18, 2011 but, three months later, still had not reached the players.
-Lalla said he had not “seen the General Secretary”.
+There was also a matter of the missing TT$4.6 mil (US$724,000) interim award that should have been paid on 18 October 2011 but, three months later, still had not reached the players.
+Lalla said he had not ‘seen the general secretary’.

 The TTFF, represented by Lalla, concurred that only Warner could testify the whereabouts of millions of football cash.

-Justice Rampersad accused the TTFF of sleeping on its responsibility and blasted its “nonchalant and lackadaisical approach” and “contented failure to call for the accounts”.
-He also expressed suspicion at Lalla’s presence in the various defense camps as well as the TTFF’s inability to substantiate its claims of repeated requests to Warner.
+Justice Rampersad accused the TTFF of sleeping on its responsibility and blasted its ‘nonchalant and lackadaisical approach’ and ‘contented failure to call for the accounts’.
+He also expressed suspicion at Lalla’s presence in the multiple defence camps as well as the TTFF’s inability to substantiate its claims of repeated requests to Warner.